LightFinger – Moving Light to Followspot

 Credits & Demo Mode

-LightFinger has a fully unlocked demo mode for 10 minutes (in one continuous block of time) to allow you to trial the app and check that it is suitable for your requirements.
+LightFinger has a fully unlocked demo mode for 20 minutes (in one continuous block of time) to allow you to trial the app and check that it is suitable for your requirements.
 When the demo mode expires you will no longer be able to control fixtures, but you will still get updated channel and position data, and the current cue from the EOS console in Observer mode.
-The observer mode resets back to demo mode after an interval, and the cycle repeats.
+The observer mode resets back to demo mode after an interval of a few hours, and the cycle repeats.
 To fully unlock the app for use during show conditions or rehearsals, please purchase and activate credits.

 The credits based usage model, requires 1 credit to unlock the app for a continuous 24 hour period.
 Credits can be purchased in Settings of LightFinger.
 You can activate more than one credit at a time to enable usage for continuous periods of longer than 24 hrs.

-Once activated a credit cannot be deactivated, re-used, or refunded.
+Once purchased a credit cannot be re-used, transferred between devices or refunded.

 NB: To purchase credits you will need an active internet connection to access the AppStore.
 After purchase don’t forget to change your network settings back to communicate with the console!
 You can activate as many credits as you like whilst offline.